openkentuckiana/codeforkyana.github.io/_posts/2019-12-18-power-utility-data.md

 #### How we get the data

-The data is scraped from the LG&E/KU website using the `lgeku_scraper` contained in our [`kubra-scraper`](https://github.com/codeforkyana/kubra-scraper) repository.
+The data is scraped from the LG&E/KU website using the `lgeku_scraper` contained in our [`kubra-scraper` repository](https://github.com/codeforkyana/kubra-scraper) .
 LG&E/KU uses a product called [Kubra Storm Center](https://kubra.com/solutions/utility-maps/storm-center-outage-mapping/) to power their online map, and we've tried to make the underlying scraper generic enough to be used for other utilites that use Kubra.
 We'd love other brigades to try to use our code for utilities in their area.

-The outage information we scrape is stored in JSON format in our `power-outage-data` repository in a file named [`outages.json`](https://github.com/codeforkyana/power-outage-data/blob/master/lgeku/outages.json).
+The outage information we scrape is stored in JSON format in our [`power-outage-data` repository](https://github.com/codeforkyana/power-outage-data/) in a file named [`outages.json`](https://github.com/codeforkyana/power-outage-data/blob/master/lgeku/outages.json).
 One of Simon's insights was that the [commit history](https://github.com/codeforkyana/power-outage-data/commits/master/lgeku/outages.json) of a file is something an average user can read, and the JSON in the file is also somewhat approachable.

 Every 6 hours, we execute the `build_database` script in the `power-outage-data` repo to parse the history of `outages.json` and convert that data into a SQLite database, which is then published with Datasette.